Get in Touch

 • Setting up the desktop environment

-• Understanding the server/client relationship
+• The server/client relationship

-• Configuring the X server
+• The X server

 • Starting the X Window System